Skip to Content

 When preparing your submission here are a few items to consider that may impact the timeline, budget and approval of your project:

-• Is your project involves work in the vicinity of trees?
-Is there any tree protection required or are you aware of Private Tree Bylaw?
+• Does your project involves work near trees?
+Is there any tree protection required or are you aware of the Private Tree Bylaw?

 • Is irrigation required?
 Is there an existing water source on site?